 With that in mind, what is more likely?
 Are these actions coincidental to the Chinese and Soviets using part of the truth that they knew in an attempt to embarrass the Americans?
 Or, did someone secretly give the order to bring Shiro Ishii and his men out of retirement?

-After reading about Shiro Ishii, learn the full story of Operation “Cherry Blossoms at Night.”
+After reading about Shiro Ishii, the unhinged mind behind Unit 731, learn the full story of Operation “Cherry Blossoms at Night.”
 For a glimpse of what the operation may have looked like, check out the mysterious “Battle of Los Angeles” that may have been started by a Japanese balloon bomb.